-(1) A change in registered catastrophic rehabilitation supplier shall be requested only by parties to the claim and must be approved by the Board.
-The WC-R1 requesting a change in supplier shall include the names and addresses of the

-- (2) When a WC-R1 is filed to request a change of registered catastrophic rehabilitation supplier, the current Board appointed rehabilitation supplier shall maintain responsibility for providing necessary rehabilitation services until all appeals have been exhausted, unless excused by the Board. - (3) Any party objecting to a change of catastrophic rehabilitation supplier shall file a WC-Rehab Objection Form setting forth the reasons in support within fifteen (15) days of the date of the certificate of service.
+- (1) A change in registered catastrophic rehabilitation supplier shall be requested only by parties to the claim and must be approved by the Board.
+The WC-R1 requesting a change in supplier shall include the names and addresses of the involved suppliers and the specific reasons the change is requested.
+The requesting party shall complete the certificate of service and send copies of the WC-R1 to all parties, their attorneys and the catastrophic rehabilitation suppliers. - (2) When a WC-R1 is filed to request a change of registered catastrophic rehabilitation supplier, the current Board appointed rehabilitation supplier shall maintain responsibility for providing necessary rehabilitation services until all appeals have been exhausted, unless excused by the Board. - (3) Any party objecting to a change of catastrophic rehabilitation supplier shall file a WC-Rehab Objection Form setting forth the reasons in support within fifteen (15) days of the date of the certificate of service.
 The Rehabilitation Division may hold a rehabilitation conference.
 The Rehabilitation Division will issue an administrative decision on all change of supplier requests.